 Among the reasons people are flocking in Iran, curiosity is definitely a big draw.
-If you add the pride of saying you have traveled to the Islamic Republic, saw that things are not as mainstream media say, that you challenged all prejudices and warnings from family and friends, I say, book your ticket now.
+If you add the pride of saying you have travelled to the Islamic Republic, saw that things are not as mainstream media say, that you challenged all prejudices and warnings from family and friends, I say, book your ticket now.

 If you ask me, one of the reasons why you should travel to Iran soon is to go before the crowd gets too big!

 Iran is also the country of warm hospitality, the kind I’ve only seen in Sardinia so far, and not just because “welcome” is possibly the most popular English word there, but because it’s an essential feature of their culture.
-From Tehran to Tabriz we took the night train, and one of our cabin mates was a woman from Tabriz who, within the first two minutes of the conversation, has managed not only to invite us to her house, but also to insist.
-And if you think this degree of hospitality is reserved to foreigners only, you clearly haven’t come across any taarof moment, which is understandably as this is a very “between-Iranians” prerogative.
+From Tehran to Tabriz we took the night train, and one of our cabin mates was a woman from Tabriz who, within the first two minutes of the conversation, has managed not only to invite us to her house but also to insist.
+And if you think this degree of hospitality is reserved for foreigners only, you clearly haven’t come across any taarof moment, which is understandable as this is a very “between-Iranians” prerogative.

-I had the chance to come to grips with taarof because I was traveling with an Iranian, and this is really the only reason why after each and every single ride the taxi drivers suggested we didn’t need to pay.
+I had the chance to come to grips with taarof because I was travelling with an Iranian, and this is really the only reason why after each and every single ride the taxi drivers suggested we didn’t need to pay.
 I really doubt with foreigners they would try such a stunt, they probably know we would simply thank and leave, albeit pretty startled.

 Whatever city or province you go, friendly locals will be a great part of your Iranian journey.